 13 Books to Reread after College

 According to data gathered in 2014, 42% of college students will not read another book after graduation.
-Now, graduating from college is terrifying, because it’s like getting pushed out of a nest: you’ve got to fly, but you don’t know how, and you have to make progress to stay afloat.
-Progress = growth, and one of the easiest ways to make it is to read.
-Sure, you could watch a TED talk or learn a third language, but think about how many books are out there: books to read, books to reread, books to say you’ve read.
-Okay, maybe not that last one.
-Continue reading
+Now, graduating from college is terrifying, because it's like getting pushed out of a nest: you've got to fly, but you don't know how, and you have to make progress to stay afloat.
+Progress = growth, and one of the … Continue reading 13 Books to Reread after College

 Starship Troopers: A Review

-I suppose it bears confessing: I’ve never been a huge fan of Robert A. Heinlein‘s work.
-I attempted Starship Troopers several years ago and – due to a complete lack of connection with either characters or story – was unable to complete it.
+I suppose it bears confessing: I've never been a huge fan of Robert A. Heinlein's work.
+I attempted Starship Troopers several years ago and - due to a complete lack of connection with either characters or story - was unable to complete it.
 I thought something must be wrong with me.
-I’ve always been a sci-fi fan, and Heinlein is well-respected in the genre.
-But for some reason, I couldn’t bring myself to enjoy Starship Troopers.
-Continue reading
+I've always been a sci-fi … Continue reading Starship Troopers: A Review

 Not That Kind of Girl: A Review

-There are a lot of reasons why some critics panned Lena Dunham‘s Not That Kind of Girl: A Young Woman Tells You What She’s “Learned”, and most of those reasons were prejudiced.
-Of the negative reviews I have read, 80% – a conservative estimate – have been blatantly sexist and/or ableist; the other 20% were written by people who had similarly negative feelings regarding Dunham’s film and television work.
-So let me make this perfectly clear: if you do not like Girls, you will not like Not That Kind of Girl.
-Continue reading
+There are a lot of reasons why some critics panned Lena Dunham's Not That Kind of Girl: A Young Woman Tells You What She's "Learned", and most of those reasons were prejudiced.
+Of the negative reviews I have read, 80% - a conservative estimate - have been blatantly sexist and/or ableist; the other 20% were … Continue reading Not That Kind of Girl: A Review